Prateek-Mohanty/youtube-clone/README.md

 # youtube-clone
-A youtube video processing clone using MERN stack.
+A youtube video processing clone using MERN.